Shadrake v Attorney-General: Facts

 is a tool of the ruling People's Action Party to stifle dissent within the political domain in Singapore.

-Contempt of court by scandalizing the court, also known as "scandalizing contempt", may be defined as "[a]ny act done or writing published calculated to bring a Court or a judge of the Court into contempt, or to lower his authority".
+Contempt of court by scandalising the court, also known as "scandalizing contempt", may be defined as "[a]ny act done or writing published calculated to bring a Court or a judge of the Court into contempt, or to lower his authority".
 The power to punish for contempt of court is vested in the judiciary by virtue of section 7(1) of the Supreme Court of Judicature Act.
 While contempt of court is a criminal offence, applications for committal are made under Order 52 of the Rules of Court, which is a civil procedure.

 High Court decision

 Issues before the High Court

-The legal issues that were dealt with by the High Court were the following: (1) the proper test to be applied for determining whether scandalizing contempt was made out, and, specifically, whether the "inherent tendency" test or the "real risk" test should be applied to determine liability; (2) the defences available for the offence of scandalizing contempt; and (3) the application of the appropriate legal principles to the 14 impugned statements.
+The legal issues that were dealt with by the High Court were the following: (1) the proper test to be applied for determining whether scandalising contempt was made out, and, specifically, whether the "inherent tendency" test or the "real risk" test should be applied to determine liability; (2) the defences available for the offence of scandalising contempt; and (3) the application of the appropriate legal principles to the 14 impugned statements.

 Holding of the High Court

 In a judgment dated 3 November 2010, the High Court rejected the long-standing inherent tendency test and instead adopted the real risk test.
-It stated that the only available defence to scandalizing contempt was fair criticism, and explicitly rejected the common law defences of fair comment and justification applicable to the law of defamation.
+It stated that the only available defence to scandalising contempt was fair criticism, and explicitly rejected the common law defences of fair comment and justification applicable to the law of defamation.
 Upon the application of the real risk test, 11 out of the 14 impugned statements were found to be contemptuous.